projectcalico/calico/security/kubernetes-nodes.md

 If you have not modified the failsafe ports, you should still have SSH access to the nodes after applying this policy.

-> Note: This tutorial was tested on a cluster created using kubeadm on AWS.
-If your Kubernetes cluster is on a different platform
+> Note: This tutorial was tested on a cluster created with kubeadm v1.18.2 on AWS, using a "stacked etcd" [topology](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/).
+Stacked etcd topology means the etcd pods are running on the masters. kubeadm uses stacked etcd by default.
+> If your Kubernetes cluster is on a different platform, is running a variant of Kubernetes, or is running a topology with an external etcd cluster,
-> or if its running a variant of Kubernetes, please review the required ports for the master and worker nodes and adjust the policies in this tutorial as needed.
+> please review the required ports for the master and worker nodes and adjust the policies in this tutorial as needed.
 {: .alert .alert-info }

 ```